STUDENT/PARENT HANDBOOK -

 email@example.com - Enrollment Department

-Once enrolled, you will be provided with the contact information of your Education Specialist.
+Once enrolled, you will be provided with the contact information of your Teacher of Record.
 If you are attempting to reach a member of our administrative staff, please call our Parent Support line and ask for the person you wish to speak with.
 Someone will be happy to connect you.

 Recruitment and admissions policies, procedures and activities are in compliance with state and federal law, and our outlined in the individual charter petitions for each school.